Skip to content

 What's included in the $899?

-A state-specific, attorney-reviewed Special Needs Trust covering funding-source tax mechanics, Medicaid and SSI eligibility protections, ABLE coordination, and the edge cases (Roth IRA bequests, the $100k estate threshold, Qualified Disability Expenses, third-party vs first-party structure) that template trusts miss.
+A third-party Special Needs Trust drafted to California or Massachusetts law, reviewed and signed off by a licensed attorney in your state.
+Covers funding-source tax mechanics, SSI and Medicaid eligibility protections, ABLE coordination, and the edge cases (Roth IRA bequests under the SECURE Act, the $100k ABLE threshold, Qualified Disability Expenses, trustee duty-to-inform under your state's trust code) that template trusts miss.

 What if I change my mind?